 All of these files need to be uploaded as a bundle, so archive them together in a zip file.

 We will use a free games hosting service known as itch.io for class. itch.io is similar to services such as Steam or the App Store, but is more open and accessible.
-(It can take a really long time to get your games approved on Steam, but with itch.io, you simply upload and share your URL.)
+(Other services require a paid developer account and take time to approve your games.
+With itch.io, you simply upload your game and share your URL for free.)

 itch.io accounts are free.
 Once you've created an account and are logged in, you can find the Upload link under your Profile navigation.